 Losing weight for men after 40 is never easy, but it is pretty simple.
 There are loads of ways to shed those unwanted pounds — and improve your lifestyle too.
 If you’ve tried countless fad diets and grueling exercise programmes without any long-term weight loss, you’ll be relieved to know that losing weight after 40 doesn’t have to be a struggle.
 Just follow these simple tips and you’ll be good to go.

-7 Simple Tips for Losing Weight for Men After 40
+- 7 #7 Losing Weight for Men – Stop smoking

 #1 Losing Weight for Men – Eat a varied, balanced diet